NeelayS/NeelayS/README.md

 <h1 align="center">Hello, I'm Neelay Shah</h1>
 <h3 align="center">I am a final year undergraduate student at BITS Goa</h3>

+- I'm currently looking for opportunities to work as a research engineer!
 - How to reach me: **shahnh19@gmail.com**